hardikbagaria/stream-deck-nextion/README.md

-# Stream Deck with Nextion Display
+# Stream Deck with 4x4 Matrix Keypad

-This project creates a simple stream deck using the NX4024T032 Nextion 3.2 inch touch display and an Arduino Pro Micro.
-It allows you to control various actions by pressing buttons on the Nextion display.
+This project creates a simple stream deck using a 4x4 matrix keypad and an Arduino Pro Micro.
+It allows you to control various actions by pressing physical keys on the keypad.

 ## Components Required

-- NX4024T032 – Nextion 3.2 inch Basic Series HMI Touch Display
+- 4x4 Matrix Keypad
 - Arduino Pro Micro
 - USB Cable
 - Jumper Wires